 Rita Hansen, head distiller at E. & J. Gallo Spirits, says that, in part, this stigma of whiskey and comparable liquors being labeled a “man’s drink” has to do with the way it was and sometimes still is marketed.

-Samantha Leotta, brand director Americas for The Macallan, echoes this sentiment, adding that for a long time, the brown liquor category wasn’t the most approachable for many women.
+Samantha Leotta, previous brand director Americas for The Macallan, now global director of single malt scotch whisky at the Campari Group, echoes this sentiment, adding that for a long time, the brown liquor category wasn’t the most approachable for many women.

 “The category itself is very intimidating, to be quite honest, probably like wine is.
 And I think it’s intimidating, not just for women, but also for younger and more diverse audiences,” Leotta (pictured right) says.
-“And now, I think women make up almost over 30 percent of whiskey drinkers in the U.S alone, and that number continues to grow.”
+“And now, I think women make up almost over 30 percent of whisky drinkers in the U.S. alone, and that number continues to grow.”

 And with more women consuming whiskey, there are also more women entering the industry.

-As is true of many male-dominated industries, the more women see themselves represented, the more other women will feel comfortable to enter, too, along with being able to see earlier in life that this is a career they could have.
+As is true of many male-dominated industries, the more women see themselves represented, the more other women will feel comfortable entering, along with being able to see earlier in life that this is a career they could have.

 “I think it’s important for other women to see them in these roles and know that they can enter the whiskey industry professionally,” Leotta says.
 “From a consumer perspective, I think that’s really helped to lead more women and bash those earlier perceptions that it is meant to be a man’s drink—and an older man’s drink at that.”